-This year’s first article is about transitions.
+This article is about transitions.
 Life changing events put us in ‘’transition’’ mode for perhaps longer than we expect.
 As you are exiting one door and stage of your life, you may find yourself wondering which new chapter to open.
 New challenges and opportunities are always available but require courage, risk taking and letting go of ‘’old doors’’ in order to have capacity, energy and full engagement for the new adventure.

 When in transition, states of fear, confusion, doubt and uncertainty block our creative brain.
 Whether in transition between jobs, specializations, partners, houses or schools, one thing is sure, you feel uncomfortable, unsecure and are looking for guidance.